coffee2code/safe-function-call/readme.txt

 == Template Tags ==

-The plugin provides two functions for your use. *Note: These functions are not limited to use in templates*
+The plugin provides three functions for your use. *Note: These functions are not limited to use in templates*

 = Functions =